In tough and stressful times, being resilient requires more than bouncing back

-But it’s actually not something that has worked very well in my own experience of working with pain, difficulty and mental health.
+But it’s actually not something that has worked very well in my own experience of working with pain, difficulty, and mental health.
 It was only in my 20’s and 30’s that I came to understand “resilience” to mean the ability to bounce back.

 The author pointed out that the word resilience stems from the word 'resile', meaning 'to draw back from'.
 This meaning “recognises that we are experiencing something that we do not want.
 We draw back from it, we resile.
 Try to bounce without first drawing back.
 You can’t.
-To recoil, this gathering in, is vital.”
+To recoil, this gathering in is vital.”

 What does this really mean?
+What is resilience?

 To me this is about taking stock, accepting the truth of where you are – acknowledging the pain, the loss, the desperation, the shock, the fear, the despair, the anger – fully acknowledging, and being with the full catastrophe taking place in your outer and inner life.

 Without skillfully taking stock, how are you to move forward with any sense of true understanding and transformational personal growth that can come from the raw honesty of facing the moment exactly as it is?

 To be fair, when big things happen in our lives, sometimes the best coping strategy for a period of time can be to not let the pain of the whole acknowledged truth flood into us.

 However, there will always come a point in time when we must turn towards the truth of what has happened and work carefully through our emotional landscape.

 Right now, we are all finding our way forward in this forever changed world, and there will be stress, pain loss, grief and fear.
 There will also come a time that we owe it to ourselves to resile, to rest, and to take stock of how we feel.

 When we can do this for ourselves, so too can we be there for others who might be dealing with difficulties or stress, with the same depth of understanding, because we have done the work and we know the terrain.

 What do you need right now?
 How can you start to acknowledge fully all that you have experienced over the past few weeks?
 How can you take stock, resile, and then accept?

 Once you have acknowledged this, only then can you learn, grow, and move forward with a presence of unshakable determination and compassion.
-This comes from being with the full experience, with an attitude of openness, curiosity and care.
+This comes from being with the full experience, with an attitude of openness, curiosity, and care.